-Figure 1 shows that there are two types of platforms used by the teacher in teaching TOEFL, namely Zoom meetings and YouTube Live Streaming.
-There are 155 students learning English TOEFL as respondents in this research.
-There are 79 students or 51 % use platforms both Zoom meeting and YouTube Live Streaming.
-There are 50 students or 32.3 % use the platform Zoom meeting, and 26 students, or 16.8 % use YouTube Live Streaming.
-It shows that most students use platforms both Zoom meetings and YouTube Live Streaming in the teaching and learning process of English TOEFL.
+Based on figure 1 above, shows that there are two types of platforms used by the teacher in teaching TOEFL, they are Zoom meetings and Live Streaming YouTube.
+155 students are learning English TOEFL as respondents in this research.
+79 students or 51 % use platforms

-2. The types of device often used in the English TOEFL learning process with Zoom Meeting and Live Streaming on YouTube
+2. The type of device that you often use in the English TOEFL learning process with Zoom Meeting and Live Streaming on YouTube